 DevOps plays a vital role in helping companies develop and deliver healthcare applications and services, and the right technology partners can help make the journey faster, smoother and safer.

 ControlMonkey delivers a suite of solutions that help you achieve strong cloud governance, deep visibility, and total control over your cloud inventory – now and in the future.
-It simplifies importing legacy cloud resources into Terraform, identifies unmanaged resources that could cause a compliance headache, and maximizes Terraform coverage going forward with automatic code generation.
+It makes importing legacy cloud resources into Terraform easier.
+It finds unmanaged resources that may cause compliance issues.
+It also increases Terraform coverage with automatic code generation.
 ControlMonkey supports various compliance frameworks like PCI-DSS, NIST 800-53, and HIPAA, helping organizations maintain secure and compliant environments efficiently.
 From infrastructure change management to drift detection and remediation, ControlMonkey takes the heavy lifting out of